junyuwa/yelp-business-search/README.md

 # yelp-business-search
-a single page web application allows business search through Yelp API
+a single page web application allows business search through Yelp API with frontend implemented in Angular JS and backend in Express and Node js